ostmodern/python-code-test-2020/README.md

 * Design the data model to store this data.
 You need not store all the attributes of an episode.
 Select the ones you think are important.
 * Create GET API endpoints that can return episode information in a list format, as well as information for a specific episode, when retrieved by id

+Nice to have:

 * Design a data model to store basic text comments to be associated with a specific episode, along with a GET API to retrieve all of the comments for an episode
 * Design and implement a separate CRUD API for these text comments.

-Nice to have:

 * Ability to filter episodes where `imdbRating` is greater than 8.8 for a season or for all seasons.
 * Write some unit tests
-* Remember that the frontend developers will need some documentation of your APIs to understand how to use them.